6 Things I learned from 5 Mentors in my Life

 “I learned how to handle “No”.

-“I learned how to be better version myself”
+“I learned how to be a better version of myself”

 “I learned to be persistent without resentment”.